deadc0de6/dotdrop/README.md

 * Easy import and update dotfiles
 * Handle files and directories
 * Support symlink of dotfiles
-* Associate an action to the deployment of specific dotfiles
+* Associate actions to the deployment of specific dotfiles
-* Associate transformations for storing encrypted dotfiles
+* Associate transformations for storing encrypted/compressed dotfiles
-* Provide different solutions for handling dotfiles containing sensitive information
+* Provide solutions for handling dotfiles containing sensitive information

 Check also the [blog post](https://deadc0de.re/articles/dotfiles.html), the [example](#example), the [wiki](https://github.com/deadc0de6/dotdrop/wiki) or